ClaesPhilip/claesPhilip/README.md

-### Hi there 👋
+### Hi there, I'm Philip Löfgren 👋

-Front-end Developer student at KYH Stockholm
+Front-end Developer - Caspeco, intern

-Languages and tools
+# Languages and tools
-React.JS
+- React.JS
-TypeScript
+- TypeScript
-Javascript
+- Javascript
-Redux
+- Redux
-HTML5
+- HTML5
-CSS3
+- CSS3
-Firebase
+- Firebase
-MongoDB
+- MongoDB
-Node.js & Express
+- Node.js & Express
-Shopify
+- Shopify
-Git
+- Git
-Figma
+- Figma
+-
-What I do for fun / hobbies
+# What I do for fun / hobbies
-Programming 💻
+- Programming 💻
-Music 🎸
+- Music 🎸
-Working out
+- Working out

-What am i up to?
+# What am i up to?

 🔭 I’m currently working on a youtube channel to teach people how to code.